Pconti31/TTF2GFX/README.md

 A windows installer has also been added.

+### Bug fixes for 2.04
+Issue 14 - Error: Unable to access jarfile ttf2gfx-1.00.jar using linux or mac Turns out the new ttf2gfx.sh wasn't checkin to github.
+No jar file is needed now that a custom built Java is included.
+The correct ttf2gfx.sh script has been added.

 ### Bug fixes for 2.03
 Issue 12 - Missing code points per row.